Distance Learning Policies

-Be aware of the policies and procedures that differ with online courses compared to traditional courses.
+Be aware of the policies and procedures that differ with distance learning (online/hybrid) courses compared to traditional courses.
 You will find these below:

 All users of the College’s computers and data network understand and accept that all electronic communications, regardless of their subject, content, nature or format, are “public records” of the State, subject to release through the South Carolina Freedom of Information Act.
 Except for the limited exemptions specified in Section 30-4-40 of the Act, neither the institution, nor the individual has a right to privacy.
 Therefore, all electronic actions and communications should be created and distributed under the assumption that the whole world may see them.